 - We provide appropriate induction, training and support

-- We are committed to valuing diversity in the recruitment, selection and involvement of volunteers – download our organisational policy here Equality Policy and Action Plan 2015
+- We are committed to valuing diversity in the recruitment, selection and involvement of volunteers – download our organisational policy here: Equality Policy 2019

 - Volunteers’ contributions are valued and will be treated with respect